Things that go bump in the night

 Carry a whistle or personal alarm when walking along dark towpaths.
 When I’m scared I can barely speak, let alone shout for help!
 If you have a long and lonely walk along a dark towpath try and have a buddy system with another friend via mobile phone.

 It's also a good idea to ensure that all technology like phones, tablets and laptops are backed up regularly to a cloud storage system.
 You can even upload copies of essential documents such as passports, birth, marriage and divorce certifcates, insurance, pensions and more to cloud storage.
 At least if the worst happens you can recover your essential data.

 What to do if the worst happens?

 If the worst happens call the Police first – 999 if emergency in progress and 101 after the event.
 Always report it and always get a crime number and ask them to forward the information to Project Kraken.
 If the Police don’t know there’s a problem on the towpath, they won’t be able to put resources into protecting us.

 Your next call should be to your insurance company, depending on what and how much was stolen.
 They’ll need the crime reference number to process a claim which is why you should call the Police first.

-Third point of contact should be the Canal & River Trust via our incident reporting form.
+Third point of contact should be the Canal & River Trust via our contact us form.
 Just like the Police, we can’t put resources into making things better if we don’t know there’s a problem.
 If your boat has actually been stolen we can even help you find it by checking our boat sighting data.

 Take a few minutes next time you are on your boat to review your security and put in place an action plan if you find things that need attention.
 Then hopefully the only things that go bump in the night will be the water fowl nibbling weed from your hull.